Ankr-network/ankr-docs/docs/Earn/defi/defi-introduction.md

 The number of DeFi projects continues to grow as we enter another wave of decentralized finance applications.

-Ankr DeFi can support you with finding use cases for liquidity tokens and assets.
+Ankr DeFi can support you with finding use cases for liquid tokens and assets.

-### What is Redemption Value of Liquidity Tokens?
+### What is Redemption Value of Liquid Tokens?

 The Redemption Value or Fair Value represents the ratio at which users can stake/unstake 1 token.
 For reward earning tokens i.e. aETHb the ratio is always 1.
 This is because any difference is passed to your wallet as a type of staking reward resulting from rebasing.